Type of Journey

 Lalitha Mahal: The second-largest palace in Mysore is Lalitha Mahal located near Chamundi hills.
 The palace was completed in 1921 and is popular for the fact that the Viceroy of India was the exclusive guest for whom the palace was built.
 It is also one of the imposing structures of Mysore with resemblances from St. Paul’s Cathedral in London.

-St. Philomena’s Church: Located on the northern outskirts of the city and built-in neo-gothic style, the stained glass used in St. Philomena’s Church is surely a sight to see.
+St. Philomena’s Church: Located on the northern outskirts of the city and built in a neo-gothic style, the stained glass used in St. Philomena’s Church is surely a sight to see.
 Architecture lovers will enjoy their time while they are in the church and leave with the beauty of the church in their minds.

 Srirangapatna: Srirangapatna has had a glorious history and is only 15 km away from the city of Mysore while being a part of a large royal corridor.
 Visitors tend to not miss this part of their Mysore yoga vacation owing to the existence of landmarks like Tipu Sultan Gumbaz and the riverside Ranganathaswamy temple.

 BR Hills: BR Hills is a favoured scenic spot near Mysore, known for its dense forests and rugged terrain.
 They are the bridge where the western ghats meet the eastern ghats making the perfect habitat for tigers and elephants among other species.
 One location to not miss when visiting BR Hills is the Ranganatha temple, situated on the edge of a cliff.